 Investors may want to watch closely to see if this slowing growth trend continues.
 If it does Red Hat could be starting to face a "Law of Large Numbers" headwind.
 Here's a couple examples of how slowing revenue growth can have a significant effect on a company’s valuation.

-Oracle (NASDAQ: ORCL), the database software giant, showed 2003 to 2005 revenue growth of close to 30%, supporting an average Price-to-Earnings (PE) ratio of between 19x and 25x.
+Oracle (NYSE: ORCL), the database software giant, showed 2003 to 2005 revenue growth of close to 30%, supporting an average Price-to-Earnings (PE) ratio of between 19x and 25x.
 But now the company is currently priced with a lower 15x PE ratio mainly due to its recent three-year revenue growth of less than 9%.

 Symantec (NASDAQ: SYMC), a security software company, has demonstrated a similar tendency.
 Its average annual PE ratio was between 30x and 50x in the period 2003 to 2005, helped by sales that more than doubled.
 As its three-year sales growth dropped to a still respectable 12%, its PE ratio was cut roughly in half.